 Depending on the distance of the moon from the earth during the event, different types of solar concealment can be observed.
-They can be categorised as:
+They can be categorized as:

-- Partial: When the moon does not align completely with the sun and so only a portion of the sunlight is blocked from reaching earth.
+- Partial: When the moon does not align completely with the sun, and so only a portion of the sunlight is blocked from reaching the earth.

-- Annular: When the moon covers the sun but the sun can be seen around the edges of the moon giving an impression of the sun is bright ring surrounding the dark disc of the moon.
+- Annular: When the moon covers the sun, but the sun can be seen around the edges of the moon, giving an impression that the sun is a bright ring surrounding the dark disc of the moon.

 - Total: When the sun is completely covered by the moon.
 The sky becomes so dark that it appears to be night.
-Only a small area on the earth can witness it.
+Only a small area of the earth can witness it.

 Also known as the eclipse of the moon, it occurs when the earth comes in between the sun and the moon.
 As a result, the earth blocks the light of the sun from reaching the moon’s surface and casts its shadow on the moon.
 It occurs on a full moon day.
 We can observe up to 3 lunar eclipses per year.

-Depending on how the sun, the moon and the earth line up, lunar eclipse too can be categorised as:
+Depending on how the sun, the moon, and the earth line up, lunar eclipse too can be categorized as: